James Rockford's Unknown Date

 A couple of comments regarding this conversation.

-However, we don't know her state of mind.
+And yet we don't know her state of mind.
 Was she confused about the event and (assuming she did take the time to view the photos), was she remembering Marlowe, the movie she did with Garner back in '69?
-Or maybe she did not remember the event at all but assumed Jim Suva was correct and so she simply answered yes, in kind?
+Or maybe she did not remember the event at all... but assumed Jim Suva was correct and so she simply answered yes, in kind?

 To you and I, spending a day driving around Los Angeles with James Garner would probably be an event we'd remember forever.
 For an actress who worked with many other actors and actresses and posed in front of a camera for a living, thousands of times, it is not out of the question to mis-remember an event that happened in 1969.